vgandari/tok/README.md

 Tree of Knowledge `tok` is a knowledge and project management tool that

-1. takes your notes and organizes them so that they are easy to follow
+1. takes your notes and organizes them so that they are easy to follow.
-2. takes your tasks and sorts them by deadline
+2. takes your tasks, assigns a priority, and generates a to do list, or project plan.

-Think of `tok` as a texbook generator that lifts the burden of figuring out where to put each paragraph.
+For the first case, think of `tok` as a texbook generator that lifts the burden of figuring out where to put each paragraph.
+For the second case, ask, "What should I work on first/right now," and `tok` will give you the answer.

 Let's say you have a bunch of files, each containing notes covering a particular topic.